 Common fingerprinting techniques include:

-- Canvas Fingerprinting – Uses the HTML5 <canvas> element to detect variations in how different devices render graphics.
+- Canvas Fingerprinting – Uses the HTML5

 Google’s 2025 Policy Shift